 Niche / recessed shelving

-Recessed shelves at reachable height (chest level, not shoulder level) eliminate the need to bend down for soap or shampoo. $150–$400 per niche.
+Recessed shelves at reachable height (chest level, not shoulder level) eliminate the need to bend down for soap or shampoo. $150 to $400 per niche.

 Lever-handle door hardware